reydelleon/civicdata.github.io/_posts/2015-03-04-gis-open-data-american-printing-house-open-street-map.md

 **CDA Work Before the Event**

+The core CDA put in about 140 volunteer hours to prep for the project and event.
+Here's what we did.

 1. Identify the need from APH during our December meetup.
 2. Work with LOJIC and Metro Louisville to add an appropriate open data license to [portal](http://portal.louisvilleky.gov/content/terms-use-accessibility-data-policy) and [FTP](ftp://ftp.lojic.org/pub/federal/) site.
 3. Work with the OSM import community [mailing](https://lists.openstreetmap.org/listinfo/imports) [lists](https://lists.openstreetmap.org/listinfo/imports-us) to get approval for our import.